openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

-Whether defining it from scratch or basing it on a dump of data from an existing environment, at some point code needs to be written which will populate the data stores of each relevant IDA in order to perform the desired test or development task.
+Whether defining it from scratch or basing it on a dump of data from an existing environment, at some point code needs to be written which will populate the data stores of each relevant service in order to perform the desired test or development task.
 For relational data in simple unit tests, this is often done in Python via the `factory_boy`_ package (and custom model factories using it) directly in ``setUpTestData`` or ``setUp``.
 For development data (or more complex test setup which could be useful to reproduce in a development environment), the setup code should instead reside